Research degrees

 • University-wide through the Doctoral Development Programme;

-• Faculty-wide through the Faculty of Social Sciences Doctoral Training Portal, which draws on world-class expertise in qualitative and quantitative methods of staff in the the Sheffield Methods Institute;
+• Through the Faculty of Social Sciences Doctoral Training Portal, which draws on world-class expertise in qualitative and quantitative methods of staff in the Sheffield Methods Institute in the School of Education;

 • Across Universities in the Yorkshire region through the White Rose Doctoral Training Partnership, which includes access to interdisciplinary, innovative and advanced research methods training.